leandroarndt/djangospam/README.txt

     status code (moved permanently or forbidden, according to the standards).
     Defaults to `1`.

-**Note:**
-    If `djangospam.cookie.middleware.SpamCookieMiddleware`
-    is being used, `djangospam.akismet` module
-    will treat as spam any comment attempt with cookies disabled.

 You may customize the fake formulary by copying it's template to `template/djangospam` at your application's directory and editing it.